 b) the simplex channels 75 and 76 will be used for satellite detection of AIS using AIS Message 27, long range AIS broadcast message.

-Table 1 “VHF data communications and AIS” provides a summary of the technical assignment of various VHF channels for communication including protocol and types of messages to meet the functionality required by user needs.
+Table 4 “VDES Communications including AIS, ASM and VDE” provides a summary of the technical assignment of various VHF channels for communication including protocol and types of messages to meet the functionality required by user needs.

-table 1
+table 4

-VHF data communications and AIS
+VDES communications including AIS, ASM, and VDE